 This is definitely in those sorts of innovation for the cloud service providers to make sure that they have the latest cipher suites algorithm, key exchange methods to provide customers the ability to make their data secure.
 The potential list may come from unsecure configurations of resources within cloud networks.
-But it is no different than the risks you run on-premise.
+But it is no different than the risks you run on-premises.
 At least at the CSP level, the infrastructure's provided for compliance regulations, and mandates are checked regularly.
 I'm not sure most organizations can honestly say the same thing as their home shops.

 So in essence, these guys, the folks that are actually housing out the cloud types environment, they do have the resources.
 They do have the auditors coming in on a regular basis to check to make sure that their infrastructure is secure.
 They do have those types of resources do those things, whereas most organizations trying to do it on their own or on-prem to actually secure a "system" can make it very, very daunting.